jfl0w/jfl0w.github.io/_posts/2024-1-27-manjusaka.md

 ---
 layout: post
-title: Manjusaka A new RAT implant malware
+title: "Manjusaka: A new RAT implant malware"
-categories: Threat Intel Reports
+categories: "Threat Intel Reports"
 ---

 ## Manjusaka: A new RAT implant malware